dulapahv/CodeX/README.md

 Before you begin, ensure you have the following installed:

 - [Node.js](https://nodejs.org/en/) (v18 or higher)
-- A package manager (pnpm recommended, npm works too)
+- A package manager ([pnpm](https://pnpm.io/) recommended)

-> While this project uses pnpm for development, you can use npm instead.
+> While this project uses pnpm for development, you can use [npm](https://www.npmjs.com/) instead.
 Simply replace `pnpm` with `npm` in all commands.
 However, we recommend using pnpm for its better performance and disk space efficiency.

 ## Project Structure